HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

    Suppresses power line interference.

 > **No artifact removal (e.g., ICA or manual rejection) was applied.**
-> This choice was intentional, to better reflect real-world clinical conditions where manual preprocessing is often impractical or unavailable.
+> This choice was intentional by the authors, to better reflect real-world clinical conditions where manual preprocessing is often impractical or unavailable.
 > Additionally, GCNNs are designed to extract robust spatial and functional patterns, and are capable of down-weighting localized artifact spikes in favor of more stable and distributed features.

 ### Channels functional features